Written and illustrated by Jonathan Wojcik

-![]() #6: The Wendigo This Native American legend is poorly understood in modern popular culture.
-Often mistakenly portrayed as a sort of werewolf, the Wendigo was actually believed to be a human who resorted to the terrible taboo of cannibalism, transforming into a ravenous, icy spirit of winter famine.
+Poorly understood in modern popular culture, this Native American figure was believed to be a human who resorted to the terrible taboo of cannibalism, transforming into a ravenous, icy spirit of winter famine.
 They were most commonly described as pale, terribly emaciated human figures, their extremities blackened by frostbite, their lips gnawed away by their own filthy fangs.
 Sometimes they were said to be covered in thick hair, and are in some modern portrayals interchangeable with the abominable snowman or Yeti.
 Some legends describe tremendous, owl-like eyeballs oozing with blood, while others portray them with dim lights in deep, black sockets.
 In a few stories, the creatures are themselves comprised of ice and snow.

 There's little that needs to be said here.
 A humanoid made of dripping, green gunk speaks for itself as an icon of horror.
 To really catch on it would be best to play up their aspects as a form of "undead," possibly with the power to transform other people into swamp monsters with the mere touch of their infectious muck.
 Making a swamp monster costume is as easy as draping yourself in tattered green and brown fabric, adding vegetation (real or plastic) and insects (preferably plastic) with a little glue.